Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/optional/030_tlp-config.en.md

 title = "TLP Config"
 slug = "tlp-config"
 weight = 30
+description = "Learn how to configure TLP classifications in BOMnipotent Server, including TLP v1.0 and v2.0 standards, and set default TLP labels for CSAF and BOM documents."
 +++

 CSAF documents can and in fact should be classified using the [Traffic Light Protocol (TLP)](https://www.first.org/tlp/).
 It clarifies if and with whom you can share documents that you have access to.
 The somewhat older TLP v1.0 standard knows four different classifications: